 JetKids BedBox Ride On & Toddler Bed for Plane

-This is the mother of all kids' suitcases - it's pretty much a genius multifunctional ride-on suitcase that converts into a leg rest or seat extension, and also has the ability to store all their favourite toys.
+The mother of all kids' suitcases - the JetKids BedBox is a genius multifunctional ride-on suitcase that converts into a leg rest or seat extension, and also has the ability to store all their favourite toys.

 A genius Norwegian invention, the BedBox supports up to 35kg in weight, and comes equipped with a plush mattress, front swivelling wheels (you know, for those times they wanna tear some doughnuts in the terminal), and a hand strap to hold onto.